yuhsiangfu/network-percolation/README.md

 In this code, the percolation will be simulated on the theoretical networks.<br />

 ## Percolation Results Visualization
-In this code, the percolation results of theoretical networks will visualized in a curve figure.<br />
+In this code, the percolation results of theoretical networks will be visualized in a curve figure.<br />

 # Contact
 1.If you have any questions please email to yuhisnag.fu@gmail.com.<br />